The airplane was

 weight of 25 pounds dry.

 from Andy Sheber plans (designed for

 Quadra 35 cc power).
 The color scheme

-was from color pictures obtained when
+color pictures obtained when

 the airplane was first built nearly 40

 now is the same one Sherwood had on my

 2013.The difference being

 pursued is a lighter aircraft with a